black-code1/freeCodeCamp/Learn-Basic-String-and-Array-Methods-by-Building-a-Music-Player/README.md

 // code goes here
 }`
 Create a new named arrow function called printGreeting.
 Inside the body of that function use the console.log() method to print the string "Hello there!".

+# Step 12
+To call a named arrow function expression, you can reference the function by its name.

+Example Code
+`exampleArrowFunction();`
+Below your printGreeting function definition, call the function.
+Open up the console to see the output.